QubesOS/qubes-doc/introduction/faq.md

 tracker instead.
 Not only will you be helping all other affected Qubes users, you'll also be helping *all* downstream users of that software!

+(Note: If you're wondering about cases in which a bug has already been fixed upstream but hasn't yet arrived in your Qubes OS release, please see [backports](/doc/issue-tracking/#backports).
+These are *not* cases in which an issue is closed as "not our bug.")

 ### Is the I/O emulation component (QEMU) part of the Trusted Computing Base (TCB)?

 No. Unlike many other virtualization systems, Qubes takes special effort to keep QEMU _outside_ of the TCB.